Deportation of Germans from Romania after World War II

-The deportation of Germans from Romania after World War II, conducted on Soviet order early in 1945, uprooted 60,000 to 75,000 of Romania's Germans to the USSR; at least 3,000 of the deportees died before release.
+The deportation of Germans from Romania after World War II, conducted on Soviet order early in 1945, uprooted about 70,000 of Romania's Germans to the USSR; at least 3,000 of the deportees died before release.
 The deportation was part of the Soviet plan for German war reparations in the form of forced labor, according to the 1944 secret Soviet Order 7161.
 Most of the survivors returned to Romania between late 1945 and 1952, with a smaller part settling in various parts of Germany.

 Germans in Romania

 German-speaking populations arrived on the territory of present-day Romania in different waves or stages of settlement, initially as early as the High Middle Ages, firstly to southern and northeastern Transylvania then subsequently during the Modern Age in other Habsburg-ruled lands such as Banat or Bukovina.

 Various plans for the transfer of the German population

 Plans for transfer of the German population from Romania to Germany existed at least since 1939, but were abandoned during World War II.
 The idea re-emerged, at the proposal of the German government, after Romania left the Axis and joined the Allies.
 The proposal was received favourably by the Romanian foreign minister Grigore Niculescu-Buzești and the Sănătescu government, the only opposition coming from the representatives of the Communist Party.
 The proposal was put forward to the Soviets for approval during the armistice negotiations in Moscow, but was bluntly rejected, as the Soviets feared such a transfer would only serve to strengthen the Wehrmacht.

 The Romanian authorities, however, continued to study the possibility of a mass expulsion, and prepared a bill that would have left a large number of Germans without Romanian citizenship.